Prerequisite: Agile Analytics: Value-Driven Data Warehousing and BI, or similar experience

 You Will Learn

-- To charter and plan an agile BI/DW project using the agile project management framework
+- Chartering and planning an agile BI/DW/analytics project using the agile project management framework

-- About the agile project community, including roles and responsibilities
+- The agile project community, including roles and responsibilities

-- To coordinate an effective and collaborative program road-mapping session
+- Coordinating an effective and collaborative program road-mapping session

-- How to use innovation games for ideation, convergence, and prioritization
+- Using innovation games for ideation, convergence, and prioritization

-- How to estimate and prioritize agile BI/DW projects onto a program backlog
+- Estimating and prioritizing agile data projects onto a program backlog

-- How to limit the number of projects in process for faster and better delivery of each project in the backlog
+- Limiting the number of projects in process for faster and better delivery of each project in the backlog

 - Directors and leaders